-10. Below image shows the IP filter and MAC filters are enabled and displays the filtered MAC and IP address.
+10. The below image shows the IP filter and MAC filters are enabled and displays the filtered MAC and IP address.

-11. If the new configuration settings are saved, change the DIP switch(U4 on board) second channel back to OFF state.
+11. If the new configuration settings are saved, change the DIP switch(U4 on board) second channel back to the OFF state.
 Then press the reset push button SW2 for a second again.
-If everything is fine the terminal window will displays the configuration details, connection status and module’s IP.
+If everything is fine the terminal window will display the configuration details, connection status and module’s IP.

 12. Now Power off the device and remove USB micro cable.
-Once configuration is successfully completed , the USB cable is not necessary for the functioning of board.
+Once the configuration is successfully completed, the USB cable is not necessary for the functioning of the board.
 Powering up and accessing the module is explained in section Powering Up 16 Channel WiFi GPIO Module

-To execute factory reset, please follow the steps below.
+To execute the factory reset, please follow the steps below.